-With Microsoft Sentinel working in concert with Microsoft Defender for IoT, network defenders can see the kill chain of the entire attack even when the attack includes devices on both IT and OT networks.
+With Microsoft Sentinel working in concert with Microsoft Defender for IoT, network defenders can see the kill chain of the entire attack even when the

 Picking up the signal in the noise

 The number of signals transmitted back and forth between devices in even a small network can be mind-boggling and far exceed the ability of teams to perform even a cursory manual review.
 Without continuous automated monitoring, companies are unable to clearly see, manage and defend their vulnerable industrial assets.